zabbix/zabbix/templates/app/kafka_jmx/README.md

 Metrics are collected by JMX.

-1. Enable and configure JMX access to Apache cassandra.
+1. Enable and configure JMX access to Apache Kafka.
 See documentation for [instructions](https://kafka.apache.org/documentation/#remote_jmx).
 2. Set the user name and password in host macros {$KAFKA.USER} and {$KAFKA.PASSWORD}.